How to catch up on retirement savings at every age

 Rethink your retirement plans

 If necessary, consider working a few extra years to give your savings more time to grow.
 For example, you might step back from your full-time job but continue to earn extra income through consulting work.
-This can help boost your retirement savings while also reducing the number of years you'll need to rely on those funds.
+This can help boost your retirement savings while also reducing the number of years you'll need to rely on these funds.

 Consider a Roth conversion